All Episodes

 It's a party list, and I don't go.

-I'm through being circus act.
+I'm through being Circus Act.

-You know, I got the t-shirt.
+I got the T-shirt.

-That's what I mean by uh by circus act.
+That's what I mean by Circus Act.

 Well, it doesn't matter.

-They still be still be yucking it up.
+They still be yucking it up.

-Anyway, I just decided uh not to go.
+Anyway, I just decided not to go.

 So anyway, Obama's out doing what he's doing, which isn't working.